 - 7 cups fresh or frozen raspberries, blueberries and blackberries about 2 1/3 cups of each type of berry*

-- 1 egg white beaten with a fork
+- 1 large egg white beaten with a fork

 Add berries, sugar and lemon juice to a large saucepan over medium heat.